Written by Hazel Secco, CFP®, CDFA®

 Strategic Social Security Planning

-- If you’re widowed, explore survivor benefits – you could receive up to 100% of your late spouse’s benefit.[4]
+- Widowed?
+Survivor benefits may allow you to receive up to 100% of your late spouse’s benefit, depending on timing and circumstances.

 Understanding Investment Returns